-- Liaise with the Head Mistress to inform her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the 'case manager' (as per Part four of Keeping Children Safe in Education (2016)) and the designated officer(s) at the local authority for child protection concerns (all cases which concern a staff member); and - Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
-Act as a source of support, advice and expertise for staff.
+- Liaise with the Head Mistress to inform her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the 'case manager' (as per Part four of Keeping Children Safe in Education (2018)) and the designated officer(s) at the local authority for child protection concerns (all cases which concern a staff member); and - Liaise with staff (especially pastoral staff, school nurses, the IT Network Manager and the Individual Learning Coordinator) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise for staff.